SadKirK/kendo-ui-boilerplates/professional-jquery/readme.md

 Or, download a [ZIP](https://github.com/kendo-labs/kendo-ui-boilerplates/archive/master.zip) of this [repository](https://github.com/kendo-labs/kendo-ui-boilerplates).

-Discard all other boilerplates except the one you want to use in the directory you cloned or downloaded.
+Discard all other boilerplates except the one you want to use.

-Open the boilerplate directory you want to use in your terminal.
+Open the boilerplate directory in your terminal.

 Run the following terminal commands: